RawBoeuf/EC2WebServer/README.md

 # EC2 Web-Server

 ## Goal
-Obtain an understanding of how to deploy and maintain a web server through an AWS EC2 instance Apache.
+Obtain an understanding of how to deploy and maintain a web server through an AWS EC2 instance on Apache.

 ## Contents
 ### Summary